sheacurran311/AlmanacMVP/README.md

 # Almanac MVP

 Almanac MVP is a multi-tenant loyalty and rewards platform designed for enterprise businesses, sports teams, leagues, events, and musicians.
-It integrates traditional loyalty mechanisms with blockchain technology, leveraging Supabase for backend services.
+It integrates traditional loyalty mechanisms with blockchain technology, leveraging AWS, Google AR, Google Geofencing, Solana, Dyanamic.xyz, Heliuis, and Metaplex for NFT/cNFT minting and distributions.

 ## Table of Contents